-Use vinegar to freshen up a mattress
+Freshen up a mattress

 Combat pesky dust mites, mildew and odours with a solution of white vinegar, a splash of rubbing alcohol and a few drops of tea tree oil.
 Pour mixture into a spray bottle, spritz the mattress, and allow to dry thoroughly before making the bed.

 Mix 1/2 cup white vinegar with a gallon of warm water and mop floor tiles.
 Allow to air dry.
 (Do not use on stone tiles or unsealed grout.)

 Use vinegar as a hair brightener

-Keep your soles feeling smooth by soaking your feet in 1 part white vinegar to 2 parts water.
+Keep your soles feeling smooth by soaking your feet in one part white vinegar to two parts water.
 Scrub gently to remove rough spots.

 To remove fingerprints, smears and water spots from glass-top tables, wipe with a solution of equal parts water and white vinegar.

 To get rid of dirt and streaks on windows, mix 1/4 cup rubbing alcohol and 1/3 cup white vinegar in a 32-oz. spray bottle and fill with distilled water.
 Spray windows and wipe off with a lint-free cloth.

 If your grill grate is full of gunk from too many charred steaks or burgers, try removing the buildup by spraying white vinegar on crumpled up aluminum foil and vigorously scrubbing the grate.

-Check out 45 more uses for aluminum foil.
+Check out more uses for aluminum foil.

 If you have a stubborn screw that won’t come loose, try pouring vinegar slowly over the screw until thoroughly saturated.
 Let the vinegar sit for a few minutes, then loosen the screw.

-Use vinegar to deodorize a litter box
+Deodorize a litter box

 Don’t forget the cat!
 Remove odours by pouring 1/2 inch of white vinegar into an empty litter box.
 Let the vinegar stand for 20 minutes, then rinse the box with water.